DomiCarr/OCR_P02_WikiBooks/README.md

 ### Check that the packages has been installed
 pip freeze

-The result mustt have the 2 following lines bellow:
+The result must have the 2 following lines bellow:

 ![pip freeze](assets/wikibooks_pip_freeze.png)